bitdisaster/electron-windows-secondary-tiles/README.md

 ```

 ## Checking a Secondary Tile
-With a given tiel id the existence of an Tile can be checked.
+With a given Id the existence of an Tile can be checked.

 ### Example 5:
 ```